chrisluo5311/DistributedSystem/README.md

     4. Access the Web Server
          - Open a web browser and navigate to `http://localhost:8888/` to access the home page.
            This URL corresponds to the `index.html` file in the `webSource/` directory.

+    5. Additional information—Log and Testing
+       - Logs for server activities will be stored in the `tenet.log` file located in the project root.
        - To test `400.html`, use http://localhost:8888 POST
        - To test readable `403.html`, first run `chmod 000 DistributedSystem/webSource/secret.html` to remove read, write, and execute permissions for everyone, then use http://localhost:8888/secret.html
        - To test `404.html`, use http://localhost:8888/pokemon.html
        - To test `500.html`, use http://localhost:8888/../secret.txt
-    5. Additional information
-       - Logs for server activities will be stored in the `tenet.log` file located in the project root.

 6. Snapshots of my web browser